Where to Eat in Kauai: Food Guide

 Kilauea Fish Market

-East Side Kauai: Great Places to Eat in Kapaa
+East Side of Kauai: Places to Eat in Kapaa

 Java Kai Coffee

-Another day, we had their sunrise brekkie with half a papaya stuffed with fruit, granola, and strawberries.
-Hubby always loves a good breakfast sandwich.
+On another morning, we opted for their sunrise breakfast, which featured a half papaya filled with fruit, granola, and strawberries.
+As always, hubby couldn’t resist a good breakfast sandwich.

 Kountry Kitchen